syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Find-and-Replace.md

 ### Find All

-Searches the every occurrence of specific data based on the criteria that you are searching for and returns an `IRange` list representing the cells in `Spreadsheet`
+Searches every occurrence of specific data based on the criteria that you are searching for and returns an `IRange` list representing the cells in `Spreadsheet`

 {% tabs %}
 {% highlight c# %}